-The UN calls the tragedy in Idlib “the greatest humanitarian horror story of the 21st century“.
-Thirteen million Syrians have been forced to flee their homes over the past ten years, or 60% of the country’s estimated population.
-Of these, 6.6 million are refugees, accounting for a quarter of the world’s total refugee population, and those displaced within the country, the world’s largest displaced population.
-The conflict has killed and maimed hundreds of thousands of civilians, forced millions from their homes and impoverished the country.
-Syria has seen its economy collapse, its currency depreciate and food prices rise sharply.
-While violence has decreased́ compared to 2018 and 2019, the needs remain.
+The UN calls the tragedy in Idlib “the greatest humanitarian horror story of the 21st century”.
+Thirteen million Syrians have been forced to flee their homes, or 60% of the country’s estimated population.
+The conflict has killed and maimed hundreds of thousands of civilians.
+According to Amnesty, by the end of the year, the number of people who had been internally displaced since 2011 stood at 6.7 million.
+Syria has seen its economy collapse, its currency depreciates and food prices rise sharply.

 1. Infant milk formula for infants whose mother, without means, cannot breastfeed, or too little.